BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/technology-decision.md

 **Status**: Approved

 **Context**:
 We need a cloud data warehouse that can handle large-scale music data, support ML workloads, and provide cost-effective scaling for our AI recommendation engine.
+This addresses the "Where do we store it?" question for production analytics.

 **Decision**:
 Use Snowflake as our cloud data warehouse with separate RAW and ANALYTICS databases.

-**Rationale**:
+**Rationale** (OLAP Pattern for Analytics):
-- **Separation of Storage & Compute**: Pay only when processing data
+- **Separation of Storage & Compute**: Pay only when processing data (cost-effective)
 - **VARIANT Data Type**: Perfect for diverse music API responses
-- **Auto-scaling**: Handles varying workloads (daily batch vs. real-time)
+- **Auto-scaling**: Handles varying workloads (daily batch vs. real-time queries)
 - **ML-Ready**: Built-in functions for recommendation algorithms
 - **Time Travel**: Essential for data governance and debugging
+- **OLAP Optimized**: Designed for analytical queries and aggregations

 **Alternatives Considered**:
 - **BigQuery**: Google ecosystem lock-in concerns